Student Financial Aid Services Department

 Basic Eligibility Requirements for Financial Aid Awards

 Students at UConn Health can apply for the Federal Direct Loan Program, Institutional Aid, and Scholarships.
 As a first step to be considered for these programs, students must submit the annual Free Application for Federal Student Aid “FAFSA”.
 Such application is available to the public on October 1 every year.
-To complete FAFSA, please click HERE.
+To complete FAFSA, visit the FAFSA website.
 Additionally, students are required to meet a satisfactory academic progress (SAP).

 Federal Direct Loans (unsubsidized and Professional/Graduate Plus)

 The federal student loan program or Direct Loan is a loan program designed to help students at eligible institutions cover the cost of higher education.
 For the Direct Unsubsidized Loan and Professional/Graduate Plus there is no requirement to demonstrate financial need.
 The school will determine the amount students can borrow based on the institution’s cost of attendance (COA) and other financial aid the student may receive.
 Student will be responsible for paying the interest on the Direct Unsubsidized Loan and the Graduate/Professional Loan while in school.
 Nevertheless, student may choose to pay interest while enrolled in school and during grace periods.

 The U.S. Congress is the entity in charge of establishing interest rates, which are published on October 1 every year.
 The current interest rate on Direct Unsubsidized Loan is 6.08% and the interest rate on the Graduate/Professional Plus Loan is 7.08%.
 In addition to an annual interest rate, students will also be charged an origination fee.
 That means that students will borrow the gross amount but school will receive a net amount.
 As of October 1, 2019, the current origination fee for unsubsidized loan is 1.059% and 4.236% for the Graduate/Professional Plus Loan.